e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 8.6 Event iteration at boundaries: to quiescence, once per event

 Resolves the question deferred in [§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries).
-At each boundary, the event phase **iterates**: rounds of *(re-run the boundary sweep → evaluate guards → fire newly-fired events in declaration order, each with its per-event re-decode)* until a round fires nothing, under the rule that **each declared event fires at most once per boundary**.
+At each boundary, the event phase **iterates**: rounds of *(re-run the boundary sweep → evaluate all guards → fire the eligible events, at most one per component, each `handler → project`)* until a round fires nothing, under the rule that **each declared event fires at most once per boundary**.

 **Why iterate.** Under a single pass, a cascade of N logically-simultaneous transitions (supervisor FSM → subordinate FSM → …) completes in N steps: latency N·h,